 Wipers, like Ordinary Seaman, are an entry level rating in the Engine Department.
 Onboard towing vessels, they sometimes serve as Deckhand, but when the vessel is not underway, they assist the Chief Engineer in performing maintenance on the vessel’s equipment and machinery.

-An Oiler is a specialize rating which is a Qualified Member of the Engineering Department (QMED).
+An Oiler is a specialized rating which is a Qualified Member of the Engineering Department (QMED).
 After gaining experience and sea service aboard a vessel and passing a Coast Guard examination they are issued their Oiler endorsement, which means they have demonstrated certain competencies within the engine department.
 Like the Wiper, they will serve as deckhand when needed and will also assist the Chief Engineer.

 Ordinary Seaman